FujiNetWIFI/tnfsd/tnfs-protocol.md

 * SIZE - Get the size of the filesystem *
 * FREE - Get the remaining free space on the filesystem *

+Additional device commands (optional):
+* SIZEBYTES - Get the size of the filesystem in bytes (64-bit) - command `0x32`
+* FREEBYTES - Get the remaining free space on the filesystem in bytes (64-bit) - command `0x33`

 Note: Not all servers have to support all operations - for example, a server on a Spectrum with a microdrive, or +3 floppy won't support mkdir/rmdir and will only support limited options for chmod.
 But